 The Land of Sky region has strong support for entrepreneurs.
 This is a unique feature in the state as the network continues to expand with initiatives such as One Million Cups Asheville Grown Business Alliance, co-working offices, and social media.
 There is a growing network for investors and capital growth with the onset of VentureAsheville.
-Area nonprofit lenders such as Self-Help, Mountain BizWorks and the Support Center provide capital as well as business support services.
+The Small Business Centers at Community Colleges, the Small Business and Technology Development Center associated with Western Carolina University, and Cooperative Extension offices provide expertise and guidance.
+Area nonprofit lenders such as Self-Help, Mountain BizWorks and The Support Center provide capital as well as business support services.

 Tourism has been a mainstay of the economy and continues to grow due to increased focus on outdoor sports and recreation and cultural activities.
 In recent years, the outdoor sports manufacturing industry has grown to nearly 30 companies in 2015.
-An Outdoor Gear Manufacturers alliance has emerged, building a strong network of businesses that currently employ 475 people, contributing to \$6,000,000 in local sourcing and contracts.
+A WNC Outdoor Gear Manufacturers alliance has emerged, building a strong network of businesses that currently employ 475 people, contributing to \$6,000,000 in local sourcing and contracts.
 The opportunity for continued growth in this sector is strong, in part since the products can be tested, sold, and used right in the region.